HanssonMagnus/HanssonMagnus.github.io/_posts/2017-11-30-Stock-prediction-using-LSTM-networks.md

 ## Empirics
-The data set consists of multimariate time series return data from 2009 to 2017 with regards to the US, Brazilian and Swedish stock market index.
+The data set consists of multivariate time series return data from 2009 to 2017 with regards to the US, Brazilian and Swedish stock market index.
 33% of the data is saved for testing.

 Figure 1: S&P 500, Bovespa, OMX.
 ![Fig 1](/images/data2.png)